ValveSoftware/GameNetworkingSockets/README_PARTNER.md

 4. Initialize some git submodules.

-    The `partner` module is always required, and contains some things that are required for all use cases involving SDR or console, and are either non-public or are large and were not included in the partner branch to avoid bloat.
+    As noted, tthe `partner` module is always required, and contains some things that are required for all use cases involving SDR or console.

     ```
     ...\GameNetworkingSockets> git submodule update --init modules/partner
     ```

-    (Note the difference between the partner *branch*, the publicly-accessible branch of the GameNetworkingSockets repository, and the partner *submodule*, a private repository.)

     At this point you may need to sort through github authentication since the repositories are not public.

     Additional modules may be required depending on what features you need.
+    - `src/external/vjson` - Needed for SDR support.
+(Note: SDR support is currently always compiled in, so this submodule is always required.
+This might change in the future.)
     - `modules/ps5`, `modules/nswitch`, `modules/xboxone` - support for relevant console
-    - `src/external/vjson` - Currently needed for SDR support.
-(Note: SDR support is currently required on consoles.
-This will hopefully change in the future.)
-    - `src/external/abseil`, `src/external/webrtc` - Needed to do P2P NAT punching thorugh WebRTC.
+    - `src/external/abseil`, `src/external/webrtc` - Needed if you prefer to do P2P NAT punch
-      Note that there is a native ICE client, but it is not thoroughly tested.
+      using WebRTC's ICE client.
+(This is no longer recommended.
+The native client is out of beta.)

 5. Generate project files using VPC: